Thank you to our Premier Sponsor

 RACE Application Status:

+This course has been approved for 18 hours of Non-Interactive distance medical continuing education credits in jurisdictions which recognize AAVSB-RACE approval.
 Participants should be aware that some state boards have limitations on the number of hours accepted in certain categories and/or restrictions on certain methods of delivery of continuing education.
 Please contact your state board directly with any questions.

 For additional questions, please contact us at Learning@ACVIM.org.